Outreach & Wonder

 What ties it together

-Whether I'm talking about quantum mechanics, building a workshop around detector hardware, or visualising stars, I'm usually chasing the same thing: that moment when something large, abstract, or faintly intimidating becomes tangible enough to play with.
+Whether I'm talking about quantum mechanics, building a workshop around detector hardware, or visualising stars from open catalogues, I'm usually chasing the same thing: that moment when something large, abstract, or faintly intimidating becomes tangible enough to play with.

 Talks & Presentations